Full Quantum Work Statistics for Non-Homogeneous Many-Body Systems: Out-of-equilibrium quantum thermodynamics of the Hubbard model

+The model Hamiltonian~(\ref{eq:H-Hubbard}) exhibits a rich ground-state phase diagram.
+In the $(U,v_0)$ plane, three insulating phases can be identified: a Mott-insulating (MI) phase, favoring single occupancy of lattice sites; a band-insulating (BI) phase, promoting double occupancy due to the external staggered potential; and a bond-order insulating (BOI) phase characterized by spontaneous dimerization.
+The latter emerges from the competition between the electron--electron interaction~(\ref{eq:W-Hubbard}) and the external staggered potential~(\ref{eq:Vext-Hubbard}), and is bounded by two critical lines.
+In particular, the BI--BOI transition is of Ising type, and the corresponding critical line follows approximately $U \sim 2v_0$ in the strong-coupling regime $U, v_0 \gg J$~\cite{PhysRevLett.83.2014,Tincani2009,PhysRevB.70.155115}.
 In the following, we show that LR-thTDDFT provides direct access to this interplay, enabling the exploration of the system’s nonequilibrium quantum thermodynamics from the sudden-quench regime to the adiabatic limit, in the vicinity of a phase-transition precursor.
 We specialize to the spin-independent density-density response function $\chi_{ij}(t) = -i\,\theta(t)\langle[\hat{n}_i(t),\hat{n}_j]\rangle_0$, as given in Eq.~(\ref{eq:chiAA}), and adopt the thALDA form

 for the Hxc kernel, derived from the Hxc potential

 recently introduced to describe the quantum thermodynamics of the Hubbard model in the sudden-quench regime~\cite{Palamara2024}, where

 Under this approximation, the exchange-correlation kernel becomes frequency independent.
 As a consequence, the theory neglects memory effects and, crucially, cannot describe excitonic features beyond single particle hole-excitation that may arise in correlated many-body systems.
 In other words, within this approximation, the number of poles in the interacting density-density response function coincides with that of the noninteracting Kohn-Sham system.
 Though Eq.~(\ref{eq:fxc-thALDA}) neglects nonlocal correlations in both space and time, it still yields highly accurate results, in excellent agreement with exact diagonalization of the two-site Hubbard model, as shown in Appendix~\ref{app:dimer}.